The current state of Medicare readmission penalties

 What are hospitals doing about their readmission penalties?

 Hospitals everywhere are looking for ways to quickly identify at-risk inpatients while there is time to intervene and help reduce readmission rates.

 Some hospitals are using predictive analytics to determine which patients are at risk for readmissions.
 There are publicly available algorithms, such as the LACE index, a risk assessment tool that considers length of stay, acuity of admission, comorbidity index and number of emergency department visit in the prior six months.
-It uses this data to create a score which helps to identify the highest risk patients.
-But this is a labor-intensive process which involves manual calculations and requires stratifying patients on a daily basis.
+It uses this data to create a score that helps to identify the highest risk patients.
+But this labor-intensive process involves manual calculations and requires stratifying patients on a daily basis.

 Other hospitals are using integrated models, such as Medisolv’s RAPID software, to analyze EHR data and easily identify high-risk patients, allowing for timely intervention.
 RAPID offers fully automated, daily risk score reporting as a built-in analytics tool, providing hospital administrators, clinicians, and case managers with near real-time information to help decrease readmission rates and improve patient safety.
 Hospitals that can leverage this data greatly improve outcomes and reduce the occurrence of preventable readmissions.

 These scores are only useful when a hospital is able to act upon them in a timely manner.
 Typically a daily report identifying the high-risk patients is delivered to case managers who are then able to give those patients immediate attention.
 Predictive analytics helps to simplify hospital workflows and allows hospital staff to focus on the patients that are truly high risk.